AdobeDocs/commerce-admin.en/help/catalog/product-price-special.md

    A message indicates how many records were updated with the special price.

-   The special price becomes available in the store on the date specified, and appears in catalog listings as well as on the product page.
+   The special price becomes available in the store on the date specified, and appears in catalog listings and on the product page.
 For a configurable product, the regular price also appears on the product page when the options are chosen.

    ![Special Price for Configurable Product](./assets/storefront-special-price-configurable-product-detail.png)<!-- zoom -->